 We gather personal information from individuals in person, over the phone, by correspondence via mail or email, or through our website (e.g. profile updates, downloadable and fillable forms or applications).
 The types of information we collect depends on whether or not an individual is a member or a student of CPA Ontario.
-The personal information we may collect includes name and contact information (where not business information), comments or questions about our organization, and financial information required to purchase our goods and services, including credit card information.
+The personal information we may collect includes name and contact information (where not business information), and financial information required to purchase our goods and services, including credit card information.

 The public areas of CPA Ontario's website can be visited without providing any personal information.
 Personal Information is only collected if visitors voluntarily choose to provide personal information.
 We need to validate the identities of visitors to the non-public areas of our website, where access is restricted to members or students.

 We may collect personal information such as date of birth, gender, languages spoken, language preference, place of residence, course enrolment information, status or progression in the CPA professional education program including fulfilment of program requirements and results of examinations, record of academic results reported by CPA Canada, record of academic and professional accomplishments outside the CPA professional education program, and particulars of current and previous employment, education, professional development, and volunteer activities.

 For members engaged in public practice or public accounting as a sole proprietor, partner or shareholder of a firm or professional corporation, we may collect further information such as business name, names of partners, shareholder information, preferred areas of practice, position codes, practice review results, and professional liability insurance information.

 CPA Ontario uses personal information (and/or professional information) we collect to confirm an individual’s identity, to respond to inquiries or comments, to send important notices about the profession, to fulfil legal and regulatory requirements, to protect the public from unauthorized use of the Chartered Professional Accountant designation or a legacy designation, to carry out our business activities and generally to provide individuals with the products and services they request.